Arihant-A/Arihant_1/a/README.md

 ![Block Diagram - multiple_modules (flattened)](./results/multiple_modules_fla_bd.png)

-The flattened block diagram shows a **stark contrast** to the hierarchical version:
+The flat block diagram is clearly a **striking difference** compared to the hierarchical block diagram:
-- There are **no sub-module boxes** - the module boundaries have completely disappeared.
+- No boxes for the **sub-module blocks** exist; the module divisions have been completely removed.
-- What was `u1` and `u2` are now just two anonymous standard cells: an AND cell and an OR cell connected directly in a flat graph.
+- Instead of `u1` and `u2`, there are only two unnamed primitive blocks: an AND block and an OR block wired up in a flat graph.
-- The intermediate wire `net1` is still present logically, but it's now just a net between two primitive cells rather than a named inter-module connection.
+- The intermediary wire `net1` remains logically in place, but it is no longer a named connection between modules; rather, it is a net connecting two primitive blocks.
-- The visual representation is more like a direct gate-level schematic.
+- The overall depiction resembles a gate-level schematic view.

 **Hierarchical vs. Flattened - Side-by-Side Comparison:**